GSA/digitalgov.gov/content/topics/search/_index.md

 title: "Search"

 # description — keep it short and clear
 summary: "Search functionality connects the public with the information they need from the government.
-Learn about Search.gov, a no-cost by government, for government service for federal websites, search engine optimization (SEO), search data, and more."
+Learn about Search.gov, a no-cost 'by government, for government' service for federal websites, search engine optimization (SEO), effectively using search data, and more."

 # Weight
 weight: 1